2020-fall-cs454-team9/chatbot-CGMH/README.md

 2. Parse the conversation using `evaluate/parseMessages.py` (for usage, add the `--help` argument for details.)

-3. Use the parsed file's path as the `file` argument.
+3. Use the parsed file's relative path as the `file` argument.

 ### Usage